thelang-io/docs.thelang.io/docs/guides/installation.md

 $ curl -o- https://cdn.thelang.io/cli | bash
 ```

 Yes!
-It's just one command, we take all the hassle on us and let developer
+It's just one command, we take all the hassle on us and let developers
 focus on writing code. \
 Verify installation by running: